On this page

 When an auto-scaling event modifies your configured minimum or maximum cluster tier, Atlas sends an email to all project members with information on the event.
 The email includes the new cluster tier and information on any modified minimum or maximum tier bounds.

-Atlas displays auto-scaling options in the Auto-scale section of the cluster builder:
+Atlas displays auto-scaling options in the Auto-scale section of the cluster builder for General and Low-CPU tier clusters:

-In the Cluster tier section of the Auto-scale options, you can specify the minimum and maximum sizes to which your cluster can automatically scale.
+In the Cluster tier section of the Auto-scale options, you can specify the Maximum Cluster Size and Minimum Cluster Size values to which your cluster can automatically scale.
+Atlas sets these values as follows:

-Cluster storage scaling is enabled by default.
-To opt out of cluster storage scaling, un-check the Storage checkbox in the Auto-scale section.
+To opt out of cluster storage scaling, un-check the Storage Scaling checkbox in the Auto-scale section.

 When an auto-scaling event occurs: